gransss/Master_thesis/Instrument_Observations_and_Dataset/03_Photometric_correction.md

 * mu_0 = cos(e)
 * phi = phase angle

+The photometric correction can be described as a product of a disk function D(i,e,phi), describing how reflectance varies over the surface at a constant phase angle, and a phase function A(phi, lambda), describing the phase dependence of the surface reflectance.

+The **Akimov model** has the advantage of a disk function that minimizes limb brightening as the emission angle approaches 90°.
+The phase function A(phi,lambda) for the studied dataset is negligible due to the favorable geometry of illumination of the NIMS observation.
+In fact, the phase angle ∼ 30° is comparable to the illumination geometry of laboratory measurements used for the spectral unmixing.

 ```Python
 mu = []         # cos of incidence angle
 mu_0 = []       # cos of emission angle